$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: NUMERICAL EXPERIMENTS

-\paragraph{\textbf{\texttt{$k$-experts} with \texttt{Pairwise-reward}:}} In our next experiment, we use the MIT Reality Mining dataset ~\citep{konect:eagle06} to understand the efficacy of the approximate prediction policy proposed in Section \ref{pairwise_section}.
+\paragraph{\textbf{\texttt{$k$-experts} with \texttt{Pairwise-reward}:}} In our next experiment, we use the MIT Reality Mining dataset ~\citep{konect:eagle06} to understand the efficacy of the prediction policy for pairwise rewards proposed in Section \ref{pairwise_section}.
 The dataset contains timestamped human contact data among $100$ MIT students collected using standard Bluetooth-enabled mobile phones over $9$ months.
 In our experiments, we consider a subset of $N=20$ students with $\binom{20}{2}=190$ potential contact pairs.
 The learner's task is to predict a sequence of $k$-sets that include both the students involved in the contact for each timestamp.
 As described in Section \ref{pairwise_section}, we design an approximate prediction policy by considering each pair of students as a \emph{super-item} and use the $\texttt{SAGE}$ framework with $\pi_\text{base}=\texttt{FTRL}$.
-The normalized regret achieved by the policy is plotted in Figure \ref{fig:regret_pairwise}.
+The normalized regret achieved by this policy is shown in Figure \ref{fig:regret_pairwise}.
 To compute the optimal static offline reward, we used a brute-force search.
-From the plots, we see that the time-averaged regret for this policy approaches zero for long-enough time-horizon $T$.
-This result is quite remarkable in view of the hardness result given in Proposition \ref{pair-NP-hard}. \paragraph{\textbf{\texttt{$k$-experts} with \texttt{Max-reward}:}} In our final experiment, we use a subset of the MovieLens dataset with $T\sim 7000$ ratings for $N=200$ movies.
-We now assume that the movies are sorted according to genres so that if the movie $i$ is chosen by the user at each round, the learner receives a reward of $\max_{j\in S}\left(1-\frac{1}{N}|j-i|\right)$ for predicting the set $S$.
-This reward function roughly emulates the practical requirement that if the requested movie is not in the predicted set, then it is preferable to predict a closely \textit{related} movie than a completely different one.
+From the plots, we see that the normalized regret of this policy approaches zero for long-enough time-horizon. \paragraph{\textbf{\texttt{$k$-experts} with \texttt{Max-reward}:}} In our final experiment, we use a subset of the MovieLens dataset with $T\sim 7000$ ratings for $N=200$ movies.
+We assume that the movies are sorted according to genres so that if the movie $i$ is chosen by the user at each round, the learner receives a reward of $\max_{j\in S}\left(1-\frac{1}{N}|j-i|\right)$ for predicting the set $S$.
+This reward function roughly emulates the practical requirement that if the requested movie is not in the predicted set, then it is preferable to recommend a similar movie than a completely different one.
 In Figure~\ref{fig:maxreward}, we plot the normalized regret of the $\texttt{SAGE}$ policy with $\pi_\text{base}=\texttt{FTRL},$ along with the lower bound given in Theorem \ref{k-experts-lower-bound}.
 From the plot, we can see that the normalized regret shows a downward trend with $T$ even with the \texttt{FTRL} policy, albeit there is a non-trivial gap with the lower bound.
-This gap is expected as the \texttt{FTRL} policy is optimal for the \texttt{Sum-reward} function, not necessarily for the \texttt{Max-reward} function.
-As of now, we are not aware of any efficient policy for the \texttt{Max-reward} version of the \texttt{$k$-experts} problem.
-Please refer to Section \ref{addl-expts} of the supplement for additional experimental results.
+This gap is expected as the \texttt{FTRL} policy is optimal for the \texttt{Sum-reward} function, but not necessarily so for the \texttt{Max-reward} function.
+Please see Section \ref{addl-expts} of the supplement for additional results.